After weeks of lockdown, provinces are finally reopening.

-Since the beginning of the pandemic crisis, CFIB has been listening to its members and working overtime to push policy makers at all levels of government to provide economic relief measures for small businesses during the COVID-19 outbreak.
+Since the beginning of the pandemic, CFIB has listened to its members and worked overtime to push policy makers at all levels of government to provide economic relief measures for small businesses.

-CFIB has heard how difficult it has been from small business owners reaching us through phone calls, emails, social media, webinars and our regular surveys.
-We then relay these stories and survey results to all levels of government so they can quickly understand the challenges facing small businesses right across Canada.
-All this information drives our policy proposals and lobbying efforts to get relief measures to the many small businesses that need it to keep their business.
+CFIB has heard from small business owners through phone calls, emails, social media, webinars and our regular surveys describing how difficult this time has been.
+We are relaying these stories and survey results to all levels of government so they can quickly understand the challenges facing small businesses across Canada.
+Your feedback drives our policy proposals and lobbying efforts to get relief measures for the many small businesses that desperately need them.